Current Events

 Boater Safety Training is an investment in safer waters for all of us.
 Every spring HRCOLA sponsors the Boater Safety Class, offered by the Washtenaw County Sheriff Marine Division.
 Anyone born after 7-1-1996 MUST be certified to legally operate a boat on Michigan waters.
 This one-day course meets that requirement.
 There is no registration fee and lunch is provided at HRCOLA expense.

-The class will be held at the Portage Yacht Club on April 26, 2025 – 8am-3pm.
+The class will be held at the Portage Yacht Club in April of 2026 – 8am-3pm.
+We will post more information in the spring.

-Pizza Party
+SUMMER Party

 Volunteer